Chase Audige: Professional career

+National team career

+Born in the United States, Audige is of Jamaican descent through his mother and holds a dual citizenship.
+He made his debut for the senior Jamaican national team in November 2025 during the 2027 World Cup qualifiers.
+In the first four qualifier games, he averaged 17.3 points, 4.0 assists and 2.8 steals.

 Player profile

 Audige stands 6 ft 4 in (193 cm) and weighs approximately 200 lb (91 kg).
 He is recognized for his athleticism, perimeter defense, and versatility on both ends of the floor.